Yi So-yeon: Post-flight

 After her flight, Yi worked as a researcher at KARI and as Korea's space ambassador with Ko San.
 She will receive income from future TV commercials.
 On October 4, 2008, Yi launched the International Institute of Space Commerce at a ceremony held in Douglas, Isle of Man.

 In 2009, Yi became the first astronaut to attend the International Space University (ISU) Space Studies Program (SSP) at NASA Ames Research Center, held in conjunction with the inaugural class of the Singularity University (SU) Graduate Studies Program (GSP).

 Based on her track record so early on in her career, Yi was listed as one of the Fifteen Asian Scientists To Watch by Asian Scientist Magazine in May 2011.

-Resignation
+Career after flight

-On August 13, 2014, the Korean Aerospace Research Institute announced that Yi had resigned for personal reasons, ending the South Korean space program.
-In the interview, she gave two reasons as to why she resigned from the program: first, she was preparing to marry a Korean-American man; second, she wanted to study for an MBA.
+On August 13, 2014, the Korean Aerospace Research Institute announced Yi's resignation for personal reasons, ending the country's space program.
+In an interview, she said she resigned to study for an MBA.

-Association of Spaceflight Professionals

-After receiving her MBA at the University of California, Berkeley Haas School of Business, Yi joined the Association of Spaceflight Professionals.
+After receiving her MBA from the University of California, Berkeley Haas School of Business, Yi joined the Association of Spaceflight Professionals.
+She has lived in Washington, United States.
+Beginning in 2016, she taught physics at the Everett Community College in Washington, United States.
+She has also lectured at the University of Washington.
+In 2021 she was selected as a Karman Fellow for her work in space.